Hyperion147/plantation/README.md

 ## Features

 - 🌱 **Plant Tracking**: Add plants with names, descriptions, images, and GPS coordinates
+- 🆔 **Unique Plant IDs**: Each plant gets a unique PID starting from 1001
 - 🗺️ **Interactive Map**: View all tracked plants on an interactive map using Leaflet
 - 🏆 **Leaderboard**: See top users based on the number of plants they've tracked
 - 🔍 **Search**: Search through plants by name or ID